jadeleke/jadeleke.github.io/blog/posts/devops-mlops-oracle-linux.md

 ## Putting It Together

-These skills align into a single goal: robust, observable platforms that support data‑driven products.
-I care about reproducibility, reliability, and speed — from database to deployment, from feature pipelines to production inference.
+These skills align into a single goal: robust, observable platforms that support data-driven products.
+I care about reproducibility, reliability, and speed - from database to deployment, from feature pipelines to production inference.